Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 * Windows Server 2012
 * Windows Server 2008 R2 SP1

+Genus Desktop requires the following minimum version of the .NET Framework:

+* Genus App Platform 2017.5 or later: .NET Framework 4.7 or later
-.NET Framework 4.6.2 or later must be installed.
-(Genus App Platform 2016.1-2017.1 requires .NET Framework 4.6.1 or later)
+* Genus App Platform 2017.2-2017.4: .NET Framework 4.6.2 or later
+* Genus App Platform 2016.1-2017.1: .NET Framework 4.6.1 or later

+To download the required version of the .NET Framework, visit https://www.microsoft.com/net/download.

 Integration with Microsoft Office is supported for both 32-bit and 64-bit editions of Microsoft Office.